wizardstoy/docs/source/implementation/queryRelations.rst

 __________

 A basic view that returns direct RDF/XML or Turtle of a given Mapping shard from its unique URL ID identifier.
+It relies on CONSTRUCT using an explicit Subject URI to access and render the data, its return format being governed by the 'output' type flag passed into the Fuseki query: 'txt' returns Turtle, 'xml' returns RDF/XML. into